GabyML/w266_final_project/README.md

 This repository contains (or gives links to) the code, data sets, embeddings, models and analysis generated and used for the project <em>All Names Matter: Mitigating Racial Bias in Word Embeddings with Last Name-Based Counterfactual Data Substitution</em>.

-This project is part of the requiremnts for W266: Natural Language Processing with Deep Learning, of the Master in Information and Data Science program at UC Berkely.
+This project is part of the requiremnts for W266: Natural Language Processing with Deep Learning, of the Master in Information and Data Science program at UC Berkeley.

 ## Final Report
 You can find the final paper for this project in this repo, or clicking [here](./W266_FinalProjectReport.pdf)